AgileVentures/AgileVentures/howto/monthly_newsletter.md

 irb> User.all.each {|u| puts "#{u.full_name}\t#{u.email}" } ; nil
 irb> exit
 ```
 Copy and paste into Numbers to analyze and then to strip to just emails.
-Save to text file: "WSO-export-update-2017-07-07.txt" Modify name accordingly.]
+Save to text file: "WSO-export-update-2017-07-07.txt" Modify filename accordingly.]

 iv.
 [Modify “1-duplicate_remover--WSO_export_update-ee_All_contacts.rb” accordingly with txt files from above steps.
 Name destination file as "New-Emails-WSO-export-update-2017-07-07.csv” Modify accordingly]